The Final Terror: Casting

 Most of the cast of The Final Terror were inexperienced or new actors.
 Australian actress Rachel Ward was cast in the lead role of Margaret after Davis had seen a modeling portrait of her in Roth's office.
-Akosua Busia auditioned during an open casting call on Hollywood Boulevard, and was cast in the supporting role of Vanessa.
-Busia, the daughter of Ghana Prime Minister Kofi Abrefa Busia, was a childhood friend of Ward, who became acquainted with her while they were studying in London, and neither were aware the other had been cast in the same film until the first day of shooting.
+Akosua Busia auditioned during an open casting call on Hollywood Boulevard, and was cast in the supporting role of Vanessa; Busia, the daughter of Ghana Prime Minister Kofi Abrefa Busia, was a childhood friend of Ward, who became acquainted with her while they were studying in London, and neither were aware the other had been cast in the same film until the first day of shooting.

 In the role of Windy, Davis cast Daryl Hannah, who, like Ward, had little film experience at the time.
 Davis cast Joe Pantoliano in the role of Eggar after he entered the audition in character, impressing Davis with his commitment.
 Donna Pinder, who portrayed Mrs. Morgan, was producer Arkoff's daughter, who later married Roth.

 Filming

 Director Davis was recommended for the film by Shusett, who had been impressed by Davis's previous work.
-Davis was also hired by producer Joe Roth to serve as cinematographer, billed under the pseudonym "Andreas Davidescu" to avoid problems with the union.
+Davis was also hired by producer Joe Roth to serve as cinematographer, billed under the pseudonym "Andreas Davidescu" to avoid problems with the filmmakers' union.
 Prior to shooting, Davis and Roth scouted various locations, including the Mount St. Helens area in Washington.

-Principal photography took place largely in the Jedediah Smith Redwoods State Park and surrounding Crescent City, California in September 1981.
+Principal photography took place largely in the Jedediah Smith Redwoods State Park, surrounding Crescent City, California, and southern Oregon in September 1981, under the working title Three Blind Mice.
 The accompanying crew consisted of only four people.
-The majority of filming was completed by Davis, though the opening sequence featuring the anonymous couple being murdered was filmed by an editor prior to Davis's arrival to the set.
+The majority of filming was completed by Davis, though the opening sequence featuring the anonymous couple being murdered was later filmed by an editor.
 Some of the establishing camp sequences were filmed at the California Conservation Corps camp in northern California.

 During filming, the cast and crew stayed in Crescent City and would enter through the border before filming all day in Oregon and also traveling along the Whitewater River.
 The filming conditions were difficult due to weather conditions, with frequent rain.
 One evening during the shoot, locals gave the cast marijuana brownies, which resulted in some of them being admitted to the hospital.
 Upon driving in one of their cars, the crew had hit a Redwood tree and Smith cited their excuse was "someone putted the tree out on the street".

 According to Adrian Zmed, Davis shot an abundance of film, rolling the camera frequently; the scene with Zmed's character howling was done in an estimated 15-20 takes.
-Zmed also mentioned that a difficult scene was when Eggar was strangling his character Marco, and at the time he did not know how to act in physical pain, so he asked stunt-woman Jeannie Epper to squeeze the rope harder, which helped.
+Zmed mentioned that filming the sequence in which Eggar was strangling him during a fight was difficult to shoot; at the time, Zmed felt he was unable to enact being in real physical pain, so he asked stunt-woman Jeannie Epper to pull the rope tighter around his throat.
 The cast performed the majority of their own stunts.
 In the log-trap creation scene where Dennis Zorich was climbing up the tree, they used real tree-climbers and logging techniques.